-REFLECTION FOR 3RD SUNDAY IN ORDINARY TIME (YEAR C), Week beginning 23 January 2022
+REFLECTION FOR THE TWENTY-FOURTH SUNDAY OF ORDINARY TIME (YEAR C), Week beginning 11TH SEPTEMBER 2022